-Then Jesus gave a loud cry and breathed his last.
-And the curtain of the temple was torn in two, from top to bottom.
-Now when the centurion, who stood facing him, saw that in this way he breathed his last, he said, “Truly this man was God’s Son!”
+With a loud cry, Jesus breathed his last.
+The curtain of the temple was torn in two from top to bottom.
+And when the centurion, who stood there in front of Jesus, saw how he died, he said, “Surely this man was the Son of God!”

 We know very little about the centurion who appears in Mark 15.
-He is first mentioned in verse 39, “Now when the centurion, who stood facing him, saw that in this way he breathed his last, he said, ‘Truly this man was God’s Son!’”
-A few verses later, when Joseph of Arimathea asked Pilate for the dead body of Jesus, Pilate summoned the centurion to find out for sure whether Jesus had died (15:44).
-When the centurion confirmed Jesus’ demise, Pilate let Joseph have the body (15:45).
+He is first mentioned in verse 39: “And when the centurion, who stood there in front of Jesus, saw how he died, he said, ‘Surely this man was the Son of God!’”
+A few verses later, when Joseph of Arimathea asked Pilate for the dead body of Jesus, Pilate summoned the centurion to find out for sure whether Jesus had died (Mark 15:44).
+When the centurion confirmed Jesus’s demise, Pilate let Joseph have the body (Mark 15:45).
 That’s all the gospels tell us about this particular centurion.

 We have no idea how the centurion experienced the crucifixion of Jesus.
 He could have been a cruel madman like the Roman soldiers pictured in the film The Passion of the Christ, though his response to the death of Jesus makes this unlikely.
 He might well have learned to shut down emotionally when he had to oversee a crucifixion.
 It was, after all, one of the most horrible aspects of his job, or of any job ever.
 Then again, it’s possible that the centurion in Mark 15 was somehow moved by Jesus as he was dying, though the text doesn’t say this.
 All we really know is that when the centurion watched Jesus take his last breath, he said, “Truly this man was God’s Son!”

 The fact that a Gentile Roman officer acknowledged Jesus in this way has inspired centuries of Christian reflection.
 Yes, the response of the centurion to Jesus does foreshadow the eventual response of the wider Roman world to Jesus.
-But, today, I want to focus on something rarely mentioned among commentators.
-It is, simply put, that the centurion encountered God in his work.
+But today I want to focus on something rarely mentioned among commentators: the centurion encountered God in his work.
 It’s not particularly unusual for people to meet God in their work.
 This happens – and should happen – all the time.
 But what is so striking in the case of the centurion is the kind of work he was doing when he had his divine encounter.
-He was supervising the torturous execution of three human beings, one of whom was the very Son of God.
+He was supervising the torturous murder of three human beings, one of whom was the very Son of God.
 It would be hard to imagine work less conducive to encountering God.
 Yet, as he did his vile duty, the centurion looked upon Jesus and saw, not an executed criminal, but the Son of God.

 What do you think enabled the centurion to see Jesus as the Son of God?